 “(f) Protected spaces shall have a facility for extracting the extinguishing agent and the combustion gases.
 Such facilities shall be capable of being operated from positions outside the protected rooms and which must not be made inaccessible by a fire within such spaces.
 If there are permanently installed extractors, it shall not be possible for these to be switched on while the fire is being extinguished.”

-9.1.0.40.2 Add a new 9.1.0.40.2.14 to read as follows:
+9.1.0.40.2 Replace 9.1.0.40.2.14 to read as follows:

 “9.1.0.40.2.14 (Reserved)”